nasiedlak/passcheck/README.md

 ## Passcheck

-The main goal of this web application is to allow users to set their desired password parameters and check the validty of an inputted password.
+The main goal of this web application developed using Angular is to allow users to set their desired password parameters and check the validty of an inputted password.

 ## Run